 Annual statistical data was obtained from MBC for various data markers for the period January 1, 2005 (pre-VE) through December 31, 2008.
+The statistical conclusions contained in this report are based on data provided to ISBG by MBC, which is consistent with the data provided in the Monitor's reports, the Report to the Legislature on Vertical Enforcement in November 2007, as well as all other official

-ISBG performed no independent testing or auditing of the provided data to verify its accuracy.
-Due to the limited scope and time available for analysis and completion of the report, data separately collected and maintained by HQES was not compared with the MBC provided data.
+MBC reports. .
+Due to the limited scope and time available to complete the report, ISBG performed no independent testing or auditing of the provided data to verify its accuracy.
+In addition, although outside of the scope, data separately collected and maintained by HQES was not received, and therefore, not compared with the data provided by MBC.